benblack769/benblack769.github.io/posts/blog/pipeline-processing.md

 </details>

-Unfortunately, unlike unix pipes, python iterators are evaluated totally sequentially.
-Fortunately, this means we will have way more control over backpressure and parallelism when configuring the pipeline.
+The bad news is that, unlike unix pipes, python iterators are evaluated completely sequentially.
+The good news is that iterators work on high level objects, which means we will have way more control over buffering, backpressure and parallelism when configuring the pipeline.

-To maximize the amount of control over message passing and error propagation (which is surprisingly hard to do right in a multiprocessed system), I went ahead and wrapped the whole pipeline in a big execute command, which allows the system resources to be configured.
+To maximize the amount of control over message passing and error propagation (which is surprisingly hard to do right in a multi-processed system), I went ahead and wrapped these generators in a big task definition, which is passed to an execute command that runs the whole pipeline.
 Like so:

 ```python
 imgs = [